wersosn/forGamers/README.md

 - [How to use](#how-to-use)

 ## Project details
-The topic of the project is an online discussion forum.
+The topic of the project is an online discussion forum for gamers.
 Using it, internet users can create their own threads or add messages to existing threads.

 ## Functionalities
 - Creating threads and adding replies to existing ones;